-- 1: SCL line grounded and released, device indefinitely pulls SCL low. - 2: Post clock stretch, timeout, and release; if there is another clock low on the line, device indefinitely pulls SCL low.
+- 1: SCL line grounded and released, device will indefinitely pull SCL low. - 2: Post clock stretch, timeout, and release; if there is another clock low on the line, device will indefinitely pull SCL low.

-If the I2C target application does not require data reception in low power mode using Async fast clock request, disabling SWUEN by default is recommended, including during reset or power cycle.
-In this case, bug description 1 and 2 does not occur.
+If the I2C target application does not require data reception in low power mode using Async fast clock request, it is recommended to disable SWUEN by default, including during reset or power cycle.
+In this case, bug description 1 and 2 will not occur.